Energy-Efficient and Real-Time Sensing for Federated Continual Learning via Sample-Driven Control: System Model

 \subsubsection{Local Sampling}

-User $u$ is equipped with real-time sensors to capture data for online AI learning.
+User $u$ is equipped with real-time sensors to capture data for online training.
 Each sensor possesses optimal sampling capabilities $\tau_u$ (e.g., the shortest possible time that a sensor can capture two consecutive data samples).
-Let's denote $k_u$ as the number of sampling times skipped between two actual consecutive data points recorded by the sensor.
+We denote $k_u$ as the number of sampling times skipped between two actual consecutive data points recorded by the sensor.
 The sensor consumes power $\mathcal{P}_u$ (Jules per sample) to capture each sampling data point.
-Thus, we can estimate the total sampling energy consumed by user $u$ as follows:
+Thus, we can estimate the total sampling energy consumed by user $u$ as: